 Bergounioux

 Pierre Bergounioux, ed.
 Jean-Paul Michel, L’Herne, 256 pp. + 8 pls, offers a wealth of texts by and about Bergounioux.
 Key themes and motifs throughout the volume include the question of origins, Bergounioux’s work with and on artists, reading, history, sociology, and entomology.
-Texts by Bergounioux himself include rare and unpublished essays, extracts, letters, interviews, and diary entries, and the volume also includes extracts from the diary of his parents.
+Texts by Bergounioux himself include rare and unpublished essays, extracts, letters, interviews, and diary entries, and the volume also includes extracts from a diary written by his parents.
 We find here many of his pieces on other artists, thinkers, and writers, from Homer, Rousseau, and Flaubert to Claude Simon, Christa Wolf, and Pierre Bourdieu.
 The volume also contains contributions by his brother, historian of linguistics Gabriel Bergounioux, as well as journalists, sociologists, other contemporary French writers (including Jean-Paul Goux, Marie-Hélène Lafon, Pierre Michon, and Jacques Réda), as well as literary scholars; the latter include: Laurent Demanze (13–18) on the ‘lignes de force’ of Bergounioux’s oeuvre; Serge Canadas (59–61) on thresholds, transmission, exile, and reconciliation; Michael Bishop (68–70) on passion, childhood, music, history, and writing; Michael Brophy (71–74) on Bergounioux’s long correspondence with Jean-Paul Michel (published in 2018), their shared adolescence, and matters of being, fatality, grace, and disgrace; Éric Dazzan (75–77) on Bergounioux’s mains et manière, and matters of identity and alterity, in L’Orphelin (1992); Karim Haouadeg (82–84) on Bergounioux and René Descartes.
 The volume also contains a thorough bibliography of books by and on Bergounioux.

 Pierre Bergounioux: le present de l’invention, ed.
 Laurent Demanze, Caen, Passage(s), 284 pp., also contains a number of illuminating pieces.
 Alongside an interview with the writer, recent unpublished extracts from his notebooks, photographs of and by Bergounioux, an essay by writer Jean-Paul Goux, and an interview with Marie-Hélène Lafon about Bergounioux’s Miette (1995), chapters include: Mathilde Barraband (23–41) on Bergounioux’s early articles and 1978 doctoral thesis on Flaubert, supervised by Roland Barthes, and how they feed into his literary work; Estelle Mouton-Rovira (45–65) on the affective, collective, and emancipatory power of reading as conceived of by Bergounioux; Jérôme Meizoz (69–72) on ‘long memory’, determinism, and the spectral; François Berquin (75–87) on disenchantment and the relationship between history, geology, and psychology in Bergounioux’s writings on Corrèze; Aurélie Adler (91–105) on Le Récit absent (2001), Le Baiser de la sorcière (2010), and Bergounioux’s Marxism; Éléonore Devevey (133–148) on the ethnological dimensions of Bergounioux’s oeuvre; Dominique Viart (151–171) on Bergounioux and the relationship between literature and the human sciences; Yannick Balant (183–196) on Bergounioux’s representation of his wife in his published notebooks; and Fabien Gris (231–248) on Bergounioux’s appearances in films.